 History of the Program

-The program was founded in 1988-90.
-It has a current enrollment of about 50 students and graduates about five students a year.
+In 1988, the program was initiated, and Bill Hall served as the interim chair.
+Dale Purves assumed the role of the first permanent chair of the department in 1990.
+The program has a current enrollment of about 60 students and graduates about five students a year.
 Over 100 students have completed the program and received their Ph.D.’s.
-Almost all of our students go on to pursue postdoctoral fellowships after completing their dissertations.
+Almost all of our students pursue postdoctoral fellowships after completing their dissertations.

 - Ph.D.
 Admissions and Enrollment Statistics